KrunkItDown/Modified-Krunker-Client/README.md

 - Open Krunker.io Client

 You should notice the splash changed to a solid color and the font size and font changed.
 This will indicate that the setup has been completed and the Modified Krunker Client has been "installed" correctly.

+# Updates Information
+*This client most likely will not recieve any updates but you can still use it as it will auto-update to the game version that is needed which means the client will auto-update if the game for example is version 3 or something like that*